 Think about all the people who bought real estate in 2007 and early 2008.
 Things were going wonderful, then the global financial crisis hit!
 If they had to sell before 2012, they likely lost money.

-For the record, I don’t think the housing market will collapse like it did from 2006-2010.
-The millennial generation is in full buying mode.
-Meanwhile, foreigners are likely going to flood the U.S. real estate market again after two years of being shut out.
+For the record, I don't think the housing market will collapse like it did from 2006-2010.
+The millennial generation is in full buying mode and Gen Z is now starting to consider buying their first homes in 2025.
+Meanwhile, foreigners are likely going to flood the U.S. real estate market again after two-to-three years of being shut out.

 A Slowdown In Housing Is Inevitable

 The pace of house price growth will slow because it cannot outpace income growth by such a wide margin for too long.
-Bond-tapering and Fed rate hikes started on March 16, 2022.
-Meanwhile, house prices are high.
-Affordability is becoming an issue.
+It's the same concept as trees not growing to the sky forever.
+Eventually, demand will falter and people will prefer renting.

-This pace of double-digit price appreciation in the housing market is unsustainable in 2020, 2021, and 2022.
-Instead, I think home prices will decline by 8% in 2023.
+This pace of double-digit price appreciation in the housing market was unsustainable in 2020, 2021, and 2022.
+We're now seeing more normalized growth of between -5% to +5%, depending on where you live.

 Let’s go over some more details on why the housing market has some signs of concerns.
 With such concerns, you may want to invest in a publicly-traded REIT or a private eREIT from Fundrise, instead of buying a single asset with a large mortgage.
 Diversification is key in this hot market.